 Issue 8 Writing Rules + Dictionary - use version 8 ASD-STE100 rules and the ASD-STE100 dictionary for Acrolinx checks.

-Words and Phrases has no presets.
+Terminology has no presets.

 We support most rules in the ASD-STE100 specification.
 Use the following tables to see which rules we support.
 Keep in mind that the number of rules changed with version 7.
 That's why each version has a separate table.